Pedestrian Accident Lawyer in Tampa, FL

-If you were injured in a Tampa pedestrian accident, it’s important to understand your rights and the options you may have to seek compensation for your losses.
+Were you injured in a Tampa pedestrian accident?
+Then it’s important to understand your rights and the options you may have to seek compensation for your losses.
 For more than 20 years, the pedestrian accident lawyers of Brooks Law Group have worked tirelessly to pursue justice and maximum compensation for injured pedestrians in Tampa and the surrounding Florida areas.

-We care about our clients, and we believe in putting people first, which means we’ll listen to your story and provide you with exceptional, personalized customer service through your case.
+We care about our clients, and we believe in putting people first.
+This means we’ll listen to your story and provide you with exceptional, personalized customer service through your case.
 Contact our law office today for a free consultation to learn more about how we can help you recover.

 What Causes Pedestrian Accidents?

 Because of the relative lack of protection available to those traveling on foot, any collision between a pedestrian and a car, truck, or motorcycle can be dangerous.
 In many cases, pedestrian accidents are caused by driver errors, such as;